 What is desalination?

 Desalination is a process which is used to extract minerals from saline water.
 In this case, it refers to the removal of salt from salt or brackish water to produce water suitable for industrial application or human consumption.
-This article looks to look at the concepts of desalination and the application to the Caribbean.
+This article looks at the concepts of desalination and the application to the Caribbean.

 How does desalination work?